flowese/UdioWrapper/README.md

 To use `udio_wrapper`, import the `UdioWrapper` class and provide the necessary parameters.

+## Usage Examples

+The following examples demonstrate various ways to use the `UdioWrapper` to generate music based on different scenarios:

 Generating a Complete Song with Automatically Generated Lyrics
 ```python
 from udio_wrapper import UdioWrapper